Page Summary

 Danielle had been hearing the question more and more often lately.
 For that matter, what is a man?
 She had never really thought about it up until the last few years; she just kind of assumed that she was what it said on her birth certificate.
 Recently, though, she was hearing about people who didn’t share her experience of fitting neatly into one of the two categories.
 She didn’t want to impose her way of identifying on other people, especially if it would cause them pain, so maybe “woman” and “man” meant whatever people wanted them to mean?

-The body, and it alone, is capable of making visible what is invisible: the spiritual and the divine.
-It was created to transfer into the visible reality of the world the mystery hidden since time immemorial in God, and thus be a sign of it.
+The body, in fact, and only the body is capable of making visible what is invisible: the spiritual and the divine.
+It has been created to transfer into the visible reality of the world the mystery hidden from eternity in God, and thus to be a sign of it.

 St. John Paul II, Theology of the Body 19